• Free shipping on all orders

 Reasons for Beak Grinding

-Scientists aren’t sure why cockatiels grind their beaks.
+Scientists are not sure why cockatiels grind their beaks.
 However, several factors point to it being a benign behavior.
 It’s a ritual for many birds, occurring like clockwork before they go to sleep at night.
 Some cockatiels also do it before napping.
 The pattern suggests a routine to settle down and prepare for rest.
 Their body language also supports this hypothesis.

 Usually, pet birds are on their roost.
 They aren’t showing signs of stress or squawking.
 By all appearances, they seem at ease.
 You may notice other signs that your cockatiel feels relaxed, such as preening, wing stretching, and standing on one foot.
 You may even see their eyes starting to close while still carrying on with the beak grinding.
 It comes from rubbing their upper and lower jaws together.